 (The Shadow of faith mind is our paralysing fear of exploring the nature of things, of going outside the fixed and unseeing conditions of worth we have inherited)

 To know things for what they are.
 Born out of reflection, action and curiosity, sometimes pragmatic and cognitive, sometimes intuitive, morally unambiguous, wise and non-judgemental; awareness tells me what is shadow, what is not, what is true, what is false.
 “Right” is not right.
 “Wrong” is not wrong.
 The Path is not that of fixed conventions nor is it one of self-indulgence.

 (The Shadow of awareness is indifference and ignorance in the sense of ‘to ignore, refuse or actively reject’ or ‘turn away from’ the way things really are by, for example, by "Needing To Be Right”).

 To bring healing through transfiguration.
 Love is that creative integrating presence evoked by the faith to open and listen with the heart and let go of attachments.
 I cannot own it yet it is all of my being.
 Like my children, it comes through me but not from me.

-(The Shadow of love is attachment to self, consciousness, senses, beliefs, concepts or things, whether material or spiritual: the negative process of getting "fulfilment" out of the active propagation of life denying forces).
+(The Shadow of love is possessiveness; attachment to self, to consciousness, senses, beliefs, concepts or things, whether material or spiritual: the negative process of getting "fulfilment" out of the active propagation of life denying forces).